background 0background 1background 2background 3

 A single subject credential that allows you to teach junior high or high school.
 Offered as a fully online and on-campus program.

-This credential qualifies you for k-12 Special Education positions to teach youth with mild to moderate disabilities.
+This credential qualifies you for TK-12 Education Specialist positions to teach youth with mild to moderate support needs due to disabilities.

 Master of Arts in Education